ga83bar/Corona-applied-machine-learning/documentation/Machine Learning Models/MachineLearningModels.md

 A sample realization of LSTM RNNs using Keras in Python is demonstrated [in this article](https://machinelearningmastery.com/time-series-prediction-lstm-recurrent-neural-networks-python-keras/), a time series weather forecasting guide using LSTMs in Python has been shown [in this approach](https://www.tensorflow.org/tutorials/structured_data/time_series) and above COVID-19 forecast using LSTMs can once again be found [here](https://www.curiousily.com/posts/time-series-forecasting-with-lstm-for-daily-coronavirus-cases/).

 # Decision
-After having reviewed three candidate ML models that **certainly would all suffice** to achieve the project task at hand, a decision has been made for **LSTM-based RNNs**.
-In particular, the **matureness of LSTMs** compared to Extreme Learning and GP models is one of the main driving factors behind the decision for it.
-Furthermore, as RNNs are more or less **familiar to every group member**, an extension to LSTM-based RNNs is not hard to understand and can be quite easily implemented using the many available tools in the respective **frameworks in Python**.
-Last but not least and especially due to the increased experience of the group using DL, necessary obstacles such as **troubleshooting, hyperparameter optimizing and model verification** are considered to be also well understood for this specific model class.

 After having reviewed above candidate ML models that **certainly would all suffice** to achieve the project task at hand, a final decision is hard to make. **LSTM-based RNNs** in particular seem to be a very powerful solution to the problem.
 Furthermore, the **matureness of LSTMs** compared to Extreme Learning and GP models as well as their **familiarity to every group member** - as they can be seen as an extension to RNNs - are two of the main driving factors fueling the decision for it.
 However, one major drawback that has emerged throughout the **data collection phase** is that not all of our data sets are of a particularly high quality due to **noise** and other factors.
 Thus, we believe that performing predictions using LSTM-based RNNs **will not exploit above high-feature advantages** nor will the predictions be of a particularly high accuracy due to the **low-quality data** in some cases.
 Furthermore, we believe that above candidate approaches need to be compared to more **traditional regression approaches** such as linear regression and decision trees which are well-known to the group members.
 In particular, necessary obstacles such as **troubleshooting, hyperparameter optimizing and model verification** are well understood for these regression model classes.
 In conclusion, very powerful model architectures have been discussed and examined.
 However, the preliminary performance assessment will determine whether complex approaches **outperform** standard regression models.
 A **final decision** on the model architecture can certainly only be made **after the assessment**.